nylander/GAAS/annotation/CheatSheet/gxf.md

         * [Difference between GENCODE and Ensembl GTF](#difference-between-gencode-and-ensembl-gtf)

 # Forewords
 ⇨	When I use the term gff it includes all gff formats/flavors.
 (The first version of the format was not called gff1 but gff.
-But to make it easier I will always express the version of the format saying gff1 when it's the first version of it.
-So from now when I say gff it means all gff formats/flavors).
+But to make it easier I will always specify the version of the format saying gff1 when I talk about the first version of it).
 ⇨	I the same way, when I use the term gtf it includes all gtf formats/flavors.
 ⇨	I have created the term **gxf** that means all the gff and gtf formats/flavors.

-The GFF Protocol Specification was initially proposed by **Richard Durbin** and **David Haussler**.
+# Introduction

+**GFF (Gene-Finding Format)** is a general-purpose genome annotation format.
+It was conceived during a 1997 meeting on computational genefinding at the Isaac Newton Institute, Cambridge, UK and developed in collaboration between the Sanger Centre, the University of California at Santa Cruz and other participants (_Holmes I: Studies in Probabilistic Sequence Alignment and Evolution.
+PhD thesis University of Cambridge 1998._).
+The key players have been **Richard Durbin** and **David Haussler**.

-The format has been originaly developed to help the gene prediction (or gene finding) world.
-Indeed the gene prediction methods are based on two main steps, **first** finding signals (starts, splice sites, stops, motifs, etc.) and regions (exons, introns, protein domains etc.); **secondly** combining these to give complete gene, RNA transcript or protein structures.
-These two steps were usually performed within the same program.
-In order to decoupled them they have created the format called GFF (**Gene-Finding Format**) allowing the transfer of feature information from a tool to another one.
+**GFF** is a one-line-per-record format that can be used to identify a substring of a biological sequence.
+It is an extension of a basic (name,start,end) tuple (or "NSE").
+It was originally designed as a common format for sharing information between **gene-finding sensors** (finding signals:starts, splice sites, stops, motifs; finding regions: exons, introns, protein domains etc.), and **gene predictors** (predicting gene, RNA transcript or protein structures).
+These two steps were usually performed within the same program but thanks to the GFF format they can be decoupled allowing the transfer of feature information from a tool to another one.
+But its uses go beyond gene-finding purpose and is used as a convenient way of representing a set of many kinds of feature.
 The GFF fomat has been developed to be easy to parse and process by a variety of programs in different languages (e.g Unix tools as grep and sort, perl, awk, etc).
 For these reasons, they decided that each feature is described on a single line, and line order is not relevant.

-A GFF record is an extension of a basic (name,start,end) tuple (or "NSE") that can be used to identify a substring of a biological sequence.

 # GFF